 Probably the biggest group in North America is the NAMA, or North American Mycological Association, which shares identification and education resources along with a list of statewide clubs.

-I have Peterson's field guide and think it's a good, general guide for getting started.
+I have Peterson's field guide and think it's a decent guide for getting started.
 I like its size and organization better than Audubon's.
-My only complaints are that the image plates aren't located next to the species information (which is also one of the drawbacks of the Audubon guide), and not all of the plates are in color.
+However, Peterson's guide isn't regional so you have to sort through a lot of mushrooms that might not grow in your area, and the image plates aren't located next to the species information (which is also one of the drawbacks of the Audubon guide).
+Also, not all of the plates are in color.
+Mushroom experts tell me that color prints aren't important, but they are to this beginner.

 If you live somewhere in between, Michael Kuo has published Mushrooms of the Midwest.
 In fact, probably my favorite online resource is his website, Mushroom Expert.
 At first, Kuo's identification keys took some serious brain work for this layman mycologist, but with a bit of effort, I eventually found them invaluable for learning basic mushrooming skills.